datnguyenzzz/nogodb/README.md

 I’m not sure what else to add to the description at the moment, as it’s still a work in progress.
 However, I believe the a brief quote above already gives you all a clear idea of what I’m building :)

+NogoDB is built from 2 independent components, each owning one half of the storage and query stack:

+- Query Engine & SQL Interface (Rust).
+The user-facing half.
+A SQL parser, planner, and **vectorised** execution engine.

+- Object Storage (Go) The storage half.
+An **LSM-tree** engine with a **columnar on-disk format**.

+The Rust engine talks to the Go store through the same file-system abstraction shown in the diagram below — engine and store are decoupled, each replaceable on its own.

 # Architecture (Plan Ahead)
 ```mermaid
 graph TB